srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Rationale: Improves traceability and debugging
    - Trade-offs: Adds some overhead but significantly improves troubleshooting

+5. **Testing Strategy**:
+   - Decision: Use Jest with TypeScript for testing
+   - Rationale: Provides a modern testing framework with good TypeScript support
+   - Trade-offs: Requires additional configuration for ESM support but offers better developer experience

+6. **CI/CD Approach**:
+   - Decision: Use GitHub Actions for CI/CD
+   - Rationale: Tight integration with GitHub, easy to configure, and free for public repositories
+   - Trade-offs: Limited to GitHub ecosystem but sufficient for project needs

 ### Technical Debt

 1. **Type Definitions**: